 - Students are able to (1) function effectively as part of a multidisciplinary team; (2) write concise technical reports; (3) give a professional oral presentation; (4) manage group discussion; (5) locate and evaluate sources of information including references and appropriate data; (6) quantify temporal and spatial scales of importance for biophysical coupling and ecological process; (7) quantify the temporal and spatial scales of importance for the interaction between natural and built environments; (8) carry out ecological engineering design including appropriate performance assessment methods; (9) integrate ecological engineering principles in engineering design; (10) carry out urban water-sensitive design with a focus on ecological engineering principles; and (11) perform ecological modelling.

-- Typically this unit is assessed in the following ways: (1) tutorial assignments and class discussions; (2) an individual design project; and (3) a final examination.
+- Typically this unit is assessed in the following ways: (1) individual assignments; (2) class synthesis project and collaborative learning; and (3) test (take home).
 Further information is available in the unit outline.